 Even though there is discussion about decreased birth rates in developed countries, it is not necessarily the case in developing countries.
-So it seems population is still on the rise, or at least very high.
+It seems population is still on the rise, or at least high.

-I just read an article which states that two-thirds of tropical rainforest are destroyed or degraded globally.
+A recent article stated that two-thirds of tropical rainforests worldwide have been destroyed or degraded.
 Most of it occurred in the Amazon and bordering rainforests, with a football field’s worth of forest vanishing every 6 seconds.
-That's terrifying for carbon stocks, rainfall (forests produce as much as 90% of all moisture in the atmosphere) and biodiversity.
+That's terrifying news for carbon stocks, rainfall (forests produce as much as 90% of all moisture in the atmosphere) and biodiversity.

-It's called eco-SYSTEM for a reason, because it won't only affect that region but an entire system reaching as far as the earth's atmosphere that we all share.
+Those ecosystems won't solely affect that region, but an entire system reaching as far as the earth's atmosphere we all share.
 In other words, the consequences will not only be felt locally, but globally.
-It's an interconnected network.
-It affects water security as well as food security, amongst other things.
+It's an interconnected network that affects water security as well as food security and more.
 It's a chain reaction.

 Tropical rainforests provide a wide range of ecosystem services such as food, medicine, shelter (wood), cleaning (tropical forest oils, gums, and resins), cosmetics (tropical oils) and more.

-Tropical rainforest are just one example.
-Here are a few facts and figures taken from the UN Sustainable Development Goal 12: Ensure sustainable consumption and production patterns
+Here are a some facts and figures taken from the UN Sustainable Development Goal 12: Ensure sustainable consumption and production patterns:

 Each year, an estimated one third of all food produced – equivalent to 1.3 billion tonnes worth around $1 trillion – ends up rotting in the bins of consumers and retailers, or spoiling due to poor transportation and harvesting practices.